jamesquinlan/syllabus-template/README.md

 ## Logo

 Replace `assests/logo.png` with your logo of (approximate) size 130 x 20.
-If logo is not that size, you may either resize or scale in the code,
+If the logo is not that size, you may either resize or scale in the code,

 ```
 \title{\includegraphics[scale=1.0]{assets/logo.png}}
 ```

 ## Bullet Items
 Itemizations such as learning outcomes are designated with a [blue square](assets/blue_bullet.png).
-To return to default bullet item (black circle), comment out line #65 in `syllabus.tex`, specifically,
+To return to the default bullet item (black circle), comment out line #65 in `syllabus.tex`, specifically,

 ```
 \renewcommand{\labelitemi}{\includegraphics[]{\assets/blue_bullet.png}}